Oral Surgery for Sleep Apnea Treatment - Houston, TX

 Corrective Oral Surgery for Improved Sleep

 Patients suffering from sleep apnea are often prescribed CPAP, or continuous positive airway pressure therapy.
 While this route can be effective for moderate to severe cases of sleep apnea, many people find they are unable to comply with the instructed treatment.
 They may find the mask too tight to sleep with or find the constant flow of air to be uncomfortable.
 These patients are what we call “CPAP intolerant” -- and for them, finding an alternate treatment is of the utmost importance.
-This may mean a procedure from your oral surgeon in Houston, Drs.
+This may mean a procedure from your oral surgeon, Drs.
 Tom Weil or Steve Koo of Piney Point Oral & Maxillofacial Surgery.
-Keep reading to learn about the surgical treatment options available for cases of sleep apnea.
+Keep reading to learn about oral surgery for sleep apnea treatment in Houston, TX and the options available for cases of sleep apnea.

 Surgical Treatments for Obstructive Sleep Apnea